hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 dexter.bark === biggie.bark;   // false
 ```

 If that seems inefficient and wasteful to you, you're right!
 We're not repeating any code, but the runtime must create a new copy of the method every time we create an object.
-For small programs with few objects like this one, that may not be a problem.
-However, when you start getting into hundreds or thousands or even millions of objects, the multiple function objects can be hard on resources, especially on devices with little memory.
-Wouldn't it be nice if we could create the `bark` method just once rather than using a different copy of that method in every dog object?
+We can create the `bark` method just once rather than using a different copy of that method in every dog object.

 #### 1.3.10 Method Delegation to Prototypes